-36 credits Three credits in each of the following subjects must be earned with minimum grades of C unless otherwise noted:
+Three credits in each of the following subjects must be earned with minimum grades of C unless otherwise noted:

 - a.
 Accounting

 - b.
 Principles of Management

+[HSC 205 Introduction to Health Care Management]

 - c.
-Research (must be upper level)
+Research (must be upper level) [HSC 365 Research for Evidence-based Practice]

-- d.
-Human Resources Management
+- Human Resources Management [HSC 418 Human Resource Management in Health Care Organizations]

+- e.
+Marketing

-e.
-Marketing (must be upper level, minimum grade of B required).
-This course serves as a foundation requirement for the MBA.
+(must be upper level, minimum grade of B required).

+This course serves as a foundation

+requirement for the MBA.

+[HSC 453 Marketing in Health Care]